marcotinari/trailfuzz/README.md

 Fuzz a parameter in a HTTP Request after multiple pages browsing

 trailfuzz is a simple script, it may help you fuzzing webpages/uris aren't giving you significative response in the same REQUEST/RESPONSE you are actually fuzzing.
-I found scripting those actions in presense of anti-CSRF (Cross Site Request Forgery) tokens.
+I found useful scripting those actions in presense of anti-CSRF (Cross Site Request Forgery) tokens.

 dependences
 ----------